ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 The `expiration for starting upgrade` allows you to configure a 'timeout' period that the upgrade job must start within before it is automatically cancelled.
 In addition, test the upgrade in staging upfront to ensure that the upgrade completes within your desired time window.
 If, for example, you want to complete the upgrade within 1 hour, and you tested the upgrade and know that it takes 50 minutes, then your upgrade job must start within 10 minutes of you confirming that you want to upgrade.
 Therefore, set the expiration to 10 minutes, so that if it doesn't start within that time, it won't overrun your window.

 ### Upgrading through Terraform
-{: #upgrading-terraform}
+{: #upgrading-in-place-terraform}
 {: terraform}

-To upgrade, just add or change the version value in your configuration.
+To upgrade, just add or change the `version` value in your configuration.
 There is also an optional bool flag, `version_upgrade_skip_backup`, that you can set to skip backup.

 The database will be put into READ-ONLY mode during upgrade.
 It is highly recommended to test before upgrading.
-To learn more, refer to the version upgrade documentation.

 Upgrading may require more time than the default timeout.
 A longer timeout value can be set with using the timeouts attribute.
 {: .note}